telepresenceio/telepresence/docs/user-guide/limitations-and-workarounds.md

 ### Golang

-Programs written with the Go programming language will not work by default, because Go uses a custom system call implementation and has its own DNS resolver.
+Programs written with the Go programming language will not work by default.

+Go uses a custom system call implementation and has its own DNS resolver.
+This causes connections *to* Kubernetes not to work with the current networking implementation.
-Again, this only impacts outgoing connections, incoming connections will still work.
+Incoming connections will still work.

 To workaround these limitations you can do the following in your development environment (there is no need to change anything for production):

 * Use `gccgo` instead of `go build`.
 * Do `export GODEBUG=netdns=cgo` to [force Go to use the standard DNS lookup mechanism](https://golang.org/pkg/net/#hdr-Name_Resolution) rather than its own internal one.

+Alternatively, if you only care about incoming connections just run the Go program in another shell in parallel to `telepresence`.

 ### Docker containers